asanso/Endomorphisms-for-Faster-Cryptography-on-Elliptic-Curves-of-Moderate-CM-Discriminants/README.md

 GLV based on ϕ:                   2.064ms (41% faster)
 ```

-**N.B.** The benchmarks are averaged over 1000 instances of the routine.
-Besides, the endomorphism $\phi$ is not evaluated via (the homogeneous version of) Horner's scheme as proposed in the paper, but more elementarily.
-Therefore, (GLV based on) $\phi$ is even faster when implemented more properly.

 ##  CM discriminants up to one hundred millions

 This document presents benchmark results for scalar multiplication on three elliptic curves: **MNT4-992**, **MNT6-992**, and **Lollipop-956-451**, The benchmarks compare the performance of the optimized **GLV (Gallant–Lambert–Vanstone)** method against the standard **double-and-add** scalar multiplication.
 For more details, refer to the paper and especially to its Section 3.